-The following is an interview we recently had with Craig Stern, Director of Marketing at SYSTRAN.
+The following is an interview we recently had with Denis A. Gachot, CEO of SYSTRAN.

 1. What's the history of Systran?
 Where and how did you begin?

 DG: The Georgetown IBM experiment of the mid-‘50s brought language translation experts from around the globe together on a mission to prove the viability of machine translation.
 Among those professionals stood Dr. Peter Toma, a Hungarian polyglot and computer programmer.
 Toma had a vision for achieving peace through communication, by combining linguistics with computer science.

 Toma founded SYSTRAN when the United States Air Force needed to translate mass amounts of scientific and technical documents from Russian to English during the Cold War.
 This was the beginning of our ongoing relationship with the US Department of Defense.
 We are still relied upon heavily by defense agencies around the globe for sensitive translation purposes, bridging a communication gap between foreign nations.